bhospelhorn/cafebots/README.md

     Reset all reminders to default on/off settings. sor view [etype]
-    Get a list of all reminder times for that event type.
+    Get a list of all reminder times for that event type. callme "[Name]"
+    Set the name for the bots to refer to you by in the local guild. setgender [f/m/n]
+    Set user gender (bots may refer to users by pronouns).
+Default is n (neutral).
 ```

 Event Creation